FahryIbrahim/Link-Aggregator-Website/README.md

+# LinkHub

+LinkHub is a simple yet powerful tool, inspired by platforms like Linktree.
+Designed for those who need a central hub for all their online links.

-Features:
+## Features:

-    Responsive design for all devices.
+- Responsive design for all devices.
-    Add unlimited links.
+- Add unlimited links.
-    Quick setup and easy to use.
+- Easy to use.